 Editor's note: Procedure to pause of charging by SMF is FFS.

-6. If the UE is in CM-IDLE state in 3GPP access, upon reception of paging request for a PDU Session associated to 3GPP access, the UE initiates the UE Triggered Service Request procedure (clause 4.2.3.2).
+6. If the UE is in CM-IDLE state in 3GPP access, upon reception of paging request for a PDU Session associated to 3GPP access or both access, the UE initiates the UE Triggered Service Request procedure (clause 4.2.3.2).
 In step 4a of clause 4.2.3.2, the AMF invokes Nsmf_PDUSession_UpdateSMContext request to the SMF(s) associated with the PDU Session identified in MM NAS Service Request message if there is any, except for the PDU Session ID included in the Namf_Communication_N1N2MessageTransfer in step 3a.

 If the UE is in CM-IDLE state in both non-3GPP and 3GPP accesses, upon reception of paging request for a PDU Session associated to non-3GPP access, the UE may initiate the UE Triggered Service Request procedure (clause 4.2.3.2) which shall contain the List Of Allowed PDU Sessions that can be re-activated over the 3GPP access.